Creative Briefs: Guide + Templates & Examples

 • Distribution — the channels by which your message will reach the target audience (such as social media or TV commercials),

-• Budget — the amount of money reserved for the project,
+• Budget — the amount of money set aside for the project,

 • Competition — companies offering similar services or products as you, and